WinKoKo91/flutter_kpay_kit/README.md

 ### Payment callback
 Payment callback, payment completion or payment cancellation, currently there are only two states.
 The callback parameter is returned as an OpenUrl, as shown below

 1：Pay for success，
+2：Payment failed,
+3: Payment Cancel

-3：Payment failed, the remaining fields are reserved for later addition。
+the remaining fields are reserved for later addition。

 ## Example
 ```dart